|Current Status of Biological Weed Control Agents in Oregon, Washington, and Idaho||Revised March 2014|

 Biological control has many benefits and some disadvantages.
 Benefits include: reducing herbicide residues in the environment; host specificity on target weeds; long-term, self-perpetuating control; low cost per acre; host-finding capabilities; synchronizing agents to hosts’ life cycles; and the unlikelihood that hosts will develop resistance to agents.
 Disadvantages of biological control include: the limited availability of agents from their native lands; the dependence of control on plant density; the slow rate at which control occurs and uncertainty of the level of control; biotype matching; and host specificity when host populations are low.

 Biological control programs require consistent funding, expertise, and interdisciplinary cooperation.
 Biological control of weeds is not a perfect solution for all noxious weed control programs.
 It can, however, be used as an additional tool in combination with other weed management methods.
 Interdisciplinary vegetation management teams are working on noxious weed problems to minimize adverse environmental and socioeconomic impacts.

 The following tables contain lists of target weeds, and the status of selected biological control agents by state.

 If you are considering importing biocontrol agents from another state, be aware that federal permits are required.
-To obtain USDA-APHIS-PPQ Form 526, write: USDA-APHIS-PPQ, Biological Assessment and Taxonomic Support, 4700 River Road, Unit 113, Riverdale, MD 20737; or online at: http://www.aphis.usda.gov/plant_health/permits/index.shtml
+To obtain a USDA-APHIS-PPQ Form 526, write: USDA-APHIS-PPQ, Biological Assessment and Taxonomic Support, 4700 River Road, Unit 113, Riverdale, MD 20737; or visit http://www.aphis.usda.gov/plant_health/permits/index.shtml

 Anyone who implements classical biological weed control is encouraged to follow the International Code of Best Practices, presented at the 1999 International Symposium on Biological Control of Weeds.
 Briefly, this includes: